LieberInstitute/living_brain_reanalysis/processed-data/SupplementaryTables/README.md

 ## Table S2

-Merged sequencing metrics produced by _SPEAQeasy_, first principal component from the estimated cell type proportions (_cellPC_), and other sample demographic information.
-See <https://research.libd.org/SPEAQeasy/outputs.html#quality-metrics> for details about the _SPEAQeasy_ alignment metrics.
-Data from this table is used for **Figure 1B**.
+Merged sequencing metrics produced by _SPEAQeasy_; see <https://research.libd.org/SPEAQeasy/outputs.html#quality-metrics> for details about the _SPEAQeasy_ alignment metrics.
+Sample IDs are the same ones used by Liharska et al and were not known to anyone outside the research group.
+There were Data from this table is used for **Figure 1B**.

 Created [here](https://github.com/LieberInstitute/living_brain_reanalysis/blob/dbe7d06ff7bc148eb29a9fac11f5839d5a1a31ce/code/06_check_gene_exprs/01_check_gene_exprs.R#L45).

 ## Table S3

 Per sample, estimated cell type proportions via deconvolution.
+Sample IDs are the same ones used by Liharska et al and were not known to anyone outside the research group.
 Data from this table is used for **Figure 1C**.

 Created [here](https://github.com/LieberInstitute/living_brain_reanalysis/blob/c856e4712d469630cd5618d136f17477dd0275ae/code/04_deconvolution/01_deconvolution_burkeModel.R#L49).